Our statement of intent

 - Events and guest speakers – regular sessions with community members and experts in different fields to create greater awareness and understanding of different perspectives and experiences

-- Mainstreaming flexible work – turning policy into practice to better reflect the working patterns of our people in 2018
+- Mainstreaming flexible work – turning policy into practice to better reflect the working patterns of our people

 3. Recruitment and development